JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 `half of 100 is ${100/2}`
 ```

-#### Boolean
+### Boolean

 Boolean is a fancy-word for a value that gives two possibilities: "yes/no", "true/false".
 It's binary in nature.

-In JavaScript (and I believe in all computer programming languages...), boolean values can be computed to yield `true` or `false` values.
+Booleans can be produced by comparing two values in such a way that the end-result is `true` or `false`.

 ```
 3<2
-// false
+//is 3 greater than 2? false
 ```

 ```
 Infinity >= 3
-// true
+// Is infinity greater than OR equal to 3? true
 ```
 ```
 "Apple != "Orange"
-//true
+//Is an apple NOT an orange? true
 ```
 ```
 "Apple == "Orange"
-//false
+//Is an apple an orange? false
 ```
-##### You can use logical operators to output boolean values
+#### You can use logical operators to output boolean values

-Can one statement be true while another false?
+Can one statement be true *and* another false?
 What would happen if both were false?

+Can one statement be true *or* another false?
+Would it make a difference What would happen if one statement were false or the other false as well?

 Logical operators are used to answer those questions and generate boolean values in the process.